rsmmr/git-notifier/README.rst

         include the full diff (i.e., git's ``diff -m``).
-This might for example make sense for ``master`` if one wants to closely track any modification applied. ``<branches>`` is a list of command-separated names of heads to treat this way.
+This might for example make sense for ``master`` if one wants to closely track any modification applied. ``<branches>`` is a list of comma-separated names of heads to treat this way.

+    ``--branches <branches>``
+        Lists branches to include/exclude in reporting.
+By default, all branches are included.
+If this option is specified, only branches listed are included.
+Alternatively, one can prefix a branch with ``-`` to *exclude* it: then all but the excluded ones are reported. ``<branches>`` is a list of comma-separated names of heads to treat this way.

     ``--debug``
         Prints the mails that would normally be generated to